Pine Mountain Settlement School

 the day, with a heigh-ho, come

 to the Fair.”

 The Guide to Pine Mountain Community Fair Days follows the celebration as it was interpreted across the years at the School.
 Not all years have a Fair record, but the events varied very little and there are remarkably few gaps.
-The years represented in the guide are not reflective of all the years that the Community Fair was celebrated at the School and new years continue to be added as records are found.
+The years represented in the current guide are not reflective of all the years that the Community Fair was celebrated at the School and new years continue to be added as records are found.
 Frequently information is found in annual NOTES or in Letters to Friends written by the Director.

 COMMUNITY FAIR DAY